 Each course selected must be completed with a grade of C minus or better.

-Must complete the following two (2) courses:
+Must complete the following course:

 MAN 4720 (3) Strategic Management and Business Policy

 Plus two (2) elective from the following list of courses:

 FIN 3244 (3) Financial Markets, Institutions, and International Finance Systems